Lior-Lebovich/stabilityFeedback/README.md

 Analysis
 -------------------
 The code required to reproduce all data is available in the stabilityFeedbackICB.mlx MATLAB (R2023b) Live Editor file (also available as stabilityFeedbackICB.pdf).

+All figures are saved in MATLAB FIG and PDF formats.
+File names for the vertical task are as in the paper.
+For the horizontal task, we add " - appendix.".

 For Binomial tests, we use the myBinomTest custom function, reference: Matthew Nelson (2015). https://www.mathworks.com/matlabcentral/fileexchange/24813-mybinomtest-s-n-p-sided MATLAB Central File Exchange.
 Retrieved February 9, 2016.

 Cite